brunobruck/ebl/_posts/2017-09-25-registration.markdown

 <br>
 #### How to register

-1) Fill in the registration form at <a href="https://goo.gl/forms/TqLOhI6K5RcBzjrI2">https://goo.gl/forms/TqLOhI6K5RcBzjrI2</a>

-2) Make a bank deposit in the following account:
+1) Make a bank deposit in the following account in order to pay the registration fees:

     Sociedade Brasileira de Lógica